jnisarg/Finger-Detection-and-Counting/README.md

 # Finger-Detection-and-Counting
-Detects fingers in hand and displays the count of the same.
+Detects hand fingers and displays the count of the same.